GoVanguard/legion/README.md

 * ms08-067_check script used by smbenum.sh is credited to Bernardo Damele A.G.
 * Legion relies heavily on nmap, hydra, python, PyQt, SQLAlchemy and many other tools and technologies so we would like to thank all of the people involved in the creation of those.
-* Special thanks to Dimitry Dubson for his continued contributions to the project!
+* Special thanks to Dmitriy Dubson for his continued contributions to the project!